^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Botulism (ichthyism, allantism, English botulism, allantiasis, sausage-poisoning, French botulisme allantiasis, German Botulismus Wurst-Vergiftung, Fleischvergtftung) is a neuromuscular poisoning caused by a toxin produced by Clostridium botulinum.
-Infection is not necessary for the development of this disease; just use the toxin.
+Botulism (ichthyism, allantiism; English botulism, allantiasis, sausage-poisoning; French botulisme. allantiasis; German Botulismus Wurst-Vergiftung, Fleischvergtftung) is a neuromuscular poisoning caused by a toxin produced by Clostridium botulinum.
+Infection is not necessary for the development of this disease; it is enough to simply consume the toxin.
 Symptoms of botulism include muscle weakness and paralysis.
-The diagnosis of the disease is based on the clinic and laboratory identification of the toxin.
-The treatment of botulism is the clinical support and use of antitoxin.
+Diagnosis of the disease is based on clinical and laboratory identification of the toxin.
+Treatment of botulism consists of clinical support and the use of antitoxin.

 What causes botulism?

-Botulism is caused by Clostridium botulinum, which releases 7 types of neurotoxins different in antigenic composition, 4 of which (type A, B and E and, rarely, F) are capable of affecting a person.
-Types of A and B toxins are strong poisons.
-In composition, they are proteins that can not be broken down by enzymes of the digestive tract.
-About 50% of food flashes of botulism in the United States are caused by type A toxins, followed by toxins B and E. Toxin type A is found mainly in the west of the Mississippi, type B toxin in the eastern states, toxin E in Alaska and the Great Lakes region (Upper, Huron, Michigan, Erie, Ontario, Canada and the USA).
+Botulism is caused by Clostridium botulinum, which releases seven types of neurotoxins, each with different antigens, four of which (types A, B, and E, and rarely F) are capable of infecting humans.
+Types A and B toxins are potent poisons.
+They are proteins that cannot be broken down by gastrointestinal enzymes.
+About 50% of foodborne outbreaks of botulism in the United States are caused by type A toxin, followed by toxins B and E. Type A toxin is found primarily west of the Mississippi, type B toxin in the eastern United States, and toxin E in Alaska and the Great Lakes region (Superior, Huron, Michigan, Erie, Ontario; Canada and the United States).

-Botulism can manifest itself in 3 forms: food botulism, wound botulism and botulism of infants.
-When the food form of botulism, toxin is absorbed when consuming contaminated food.
-In wound botulism, as well as infant botulism, a neurotoxin is released in vivo in infected tissue and in the large intestine, respectively.
-After absorption, the toxin prevents the release of acetylcholine from the peripheral nerve endings.
+Botulism can occur in 3 forms: foodborne botulism, wound botulism, and infant botulism.
+In foodborne botulism, the toxin is absorbed through ingestion of contaminated food.
+In wound botulism and infant botulism, the neurotoxin is released in vivo in the infected tissue and colon, respectively.
+Once absorbed, the toxin inhibits the release of acetylcholine from peripheral nerve endings.

-Spores of Clostridium botulinum are highly resistant to high temperatures.
+Clostridium botulinum spores are highly resistant to high temperatures.
 They can remain viable after boiling for several hours.
-They die when exposed to a humid environment at a temperature of 120 ° C for 30 minutes.
-On the other hand, toxins quickly break down under the influence of high temperatures, and therefore cooking at a temperature of 80 ° C for 30 minutes is a reliable protection against botulism.
-The production of toxins (especially toxin type E) can occur at a low temperature, about 3 ° C, that is, in a refrigerator, while the MO does not require strict anaerobic conditions.
+They are killed by exposure to a humid environment at 120 C for 30 minutes.
+On the other hand, toxins are quickly destroyed by high temperatures, so cooking at 80 °C for 30 minutes is a reliable protection against botulism.
+Toxin production (especially toxin type E) can occur at low temperatures, around 3 °C, i.e. in a refrigerator, and MO does not require strict anaerobic conditions.

-The most common source of botulism are domestic canned food, but the cause of about 10% of outbreaks are canned food.
-The most frequent carriers of the toxin are vegetables, fish, fruits and seasonings, however, toxins contaminated with beef, dairy products, pork, poultry and other types of food.
-In outbreaks caused by seafood, in 50% of cases there is a toxin type E, the remaining 50% is attributable to A and B toxins.
-In recent years, restaurant outbreaks of botulism have emerged, which are caused by unconserved food such as potatoes baked in foil, sandwiches with melted cheese and chopped garlic, fried in oil.
+The most common source of botulism is home-canned foods, but about 10% of outbreaks involve commercially canned foods.
+The most common sources of the toxin are vegetables, fish, fruits, and condiments, but beef, dairy, pork, poultry, and other foods can also be contaminated.
+In seafood outbreaks, 50% of cases involve type E toxin, with the remaining 50% being type A and B toxins.
+In recent years, restaurant outbreaks of botulism have emerged that have been caused by uncanned foods such as potatoes baked in foil, processed cheese sandwiches, and chopped garlic fried in oil.

-Clostridium botulinum spores are often found in the natural environment, and therefore many cases can be caused by inhalation of dust or by absorption from the surface of the eyes or skin lesions.
-Infant botulism most often occurs in infants younger than 6 months.
-The smallest known patient was 2 weeks old, and the oldest 12 months old.
-Botulism of babies is the result of spores entering the body, after which colonization of the colon takes place, where toxin production begins in vivo.
-Unlike food botulism, infant botulism is not caused by ingestion of an already prepared toxin.
-In most cases of pediatric botulism, it is not possible to determine the source of infection, but in some cases it is possible to establish honey as a source of controversy.
+Clostridium botulinum spores are commonly found in the natural environment, and many cases may be due to inhalation of dust or absorption from the eyes or skin lesions.
+Infant botulism most commonly occurs in infants younger than 6 months.
+The youngest known patient was 2 weeks old and the oldest was 12 months old.
+Infant botulism results from ingestion of spores, which then colonize the large intestine where they begin to produce the toxin in vivo.
+Unlike foodborne botulism, infant botulism is not due to ingestion of pre-formed toxin.
+In most cases of infant botulism, the source of infection cannot be determined, although honey has been identified as the source of the spores in some cases.

 What are the symptoms of botulism?

-Food botulism begins suddenly, usually 18-36 hours after toxin uptake, but the incubation period can vary from 4 to 8 days.
-Nausea, vomiting, abdominal cramping and diarrhea often precede neurological symptoms.
-Neurological symptoms of botulism are usually bilateral and symmetrical, they begin with a lesion of the cranial nerves, followed by a descending muscle weakness and paralysis.
-Frequent initial symptoms of botulism are dry mouth, double vision, ptosis, disruption of accommodation and weakening, or complete loss of the pupillary reflex.
-Symptoms of bulbar paresis develop (for example, dysarthria, dysphagia, dysphonia and immobile facial expression).
-Dysphagia can lead to aspiration pneumonia.
-The respiratory muscles and muscles of the extremities and trunk progressively weaken in the direction from top to bottom.
-At the same time, a sensitivity disorder does not develop.
-There is no fever, the pulse rate is normal or somewhat reduced.
+Foodborne botulism has a sudden onset, usually 18 to 36 hours after toxin ingestion, although the incubation period can range from 4 to 8 days.
+Nausea, vomiting, abdominal cramping, and diarrhea often precede neurologic symptoms.
+Neurologic symptoms of botulism are usually bilateral and symmetrical, beginning with cranial nerve involvement followed by descending muscle weakness and paralysis.
+Common initial symptoms of botulism include dry mouth, double vision, ptosis, impaired accommodation, and decreased or lost pupillary reflex.
+Symptoms of bulbar paresis (eg, dysarthria, dysphagia, dysphonia, and fixed facial expression) develop.
+Dysphagia may lead to aspiration pneumonia.
+Respiratory muscles and muscles of the extremities and trunk progressively weaken from above downward.
+In this case, no sensory impairment develops.
+There is no fever, the pulse rate is normal or slightly reduced.
 These indicators change only in the case of intercurrent infection.
-After the appearance of neurologic symptoms, constipation often develops.
-Serious complications of botulism include acute respiratory failure due to diaphragm paralysis and pulmonary infections.
+Constipation often develops after the appearance of neurological symptoms.
+Serious complications of botulism include acute respiratory failure due to paralysis of the diaphragm and lung infections.

-Wound botulism, as well as food, manifests neurological symptoms, but there are no symptoms on the part of the gastrointestinal tract and evidence of eating poisoned food.
-An anamnesis of getting a traumatic injury or a deep puncture wound two weeks before the onset of symptoms may lead to the thought of botulism.
-A thorough examination should be carried out in order to detect skin lesions or abscesses caused by the use of illegal drugs.
+Wound botulism, like food botulism, presents with neurological symptoms, but there are no gastrointestinal symptoms or evidence of ingestion of contaminated food.
+A history of traumatic injury or deep puncture wound within 2 weeks of onset of symptoms may suggest botulism.
+A thorough physical examination should be performed to detect skin lesions or abscesses associated with illicit drug use.

-In infant botulism, constipation as an initial symptom occurs in 90% of cases, followed by neuromuscular paralysis, beginning with the cranial nerves and continuing with respiratory and peripheral musculature.
-Deficiency of the cranial nerves is usually manifested by ptosis, paresis of the external muscles of the eye, weak crying, poor sucking, reduced sucking reflex, accumulation of oral secrets and an emotionless facial expression.
-The severity of the disease varies from moderate lethargy and reduced nutrition to acute hypotension and respiratory insufficiency.
+In infant botulism, constipation is the initial symptom in 90% of cases, followed by neuromuscular paralysis, beginning with the cranial nerves and continuing with the respiratory and peripheral muscles.
+Cranial nerve deficits typically manifest as ptosis, paresis of the extraocular muscles, weak crying, poor sucking, decreased sucking reflex, accumulation of oral secretions, and an expressionless facial expression.
+The severity of the disease varies from mild lethargy and poor nutrition to acute hypotension and respiratory failure.

 How is botulism diagnosed?

-Botulism can be mistaken for Guillain-Barre syndrome, poliomyelitis, myasthenia gravis, tick paralysis and poisoning caused by the curare alkaloids and belladonna.
-In most cases, electromyography reveals a characteristic slow response to rapid re-stimulation.
+Botulism may be mistaken for Guillain-Barré syndrome, poliomyelitis, myasthenia gravis, tick paralysis, and poisoning caused by the alkaloids curare and belladonna.
+In most cases, electromyography reveals a characteristic delayed response to rapid repetitive stimulation.

-In food botulism, the sequence of neuromuscular disorders and the presence of suspicious food in the anamnesis are important diagnostic findings.
-Simultaneous detection of 2 patients who ate the same food, simplifies the diagnosis.
-The diagnosis is confirmed by the detection of toxin in the serum or stool or by sowing MO from the stool.
-Detection of toxin in suspected food determines the source of poisoning.
+In foodborne botulism, the sequence of neuromuscular abnormalities and a history of ingestion of a suspect food are important diagnostic findings.
+Simultaneous identification of two patients who ate the same food simplifies the diagnosis.
+The diagnosis is confirmed by detection of toxin in serum or stool or by culture of the botulism material from stool.
+Detection of toxin in the suspect food establishes the source of poisoning.

-With wound botulism, detection of toxin in the serum or sowing MO from a wound on an anaerobic culture confirms the diagnosis.
+In wound botulism, detection of toxin in serum or anaerobic culture of MO from the wound confirms the diagnosis.

-Infant botulism can be mistaken for sepsis, congenital muscular dystrophy, spinal muscular atrophy, hypothyroidism, and benign congenital hypotension.
-Detection of toxin Clostridium botulinum or microorganism in the feces makes the diagnosis obvious.
+Infant botulism may be mistaken for sepsis, congenital muscular dystrophy, spinal muscular atrophy, hypothyroidism, and benign congenital hypotonia.
+Finding Clostridium botulinum toxin or the organism in the stool makes the diagnosis obvious.

 How to examine?